usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 As in HTML, the link target is indicated by `@href`, with a '#' prefix for an internal cross-reference matching an `@id` elsewhere in the document.

 Anchors without `@href` are not invalid to the OSCAL schema (base validation), but may be reported by a Schematron.
 An application may promote the contents of an a element, when a valid URI, to serve as the link target if `@href` is missing or not a URI.

+As in HTML, a appears inline (in mixed content), while link is a "paragraph-level" link (that appears next to paragraphs or components in a control).

 ### &lt;q> Quoted text